Michael Kiske: Influences and singing style

-His influences include Elvis Presley, Bono, John Farnham, Bruce Dickinson, Geoff Tate, Rob Halford and Ronnie James Dio.
+His influences include Elvis Presley, John Farnham, Bruce Dickinson, Geoff Tate, Rob Halford and Ronnie James Dio.

 In comparison to Kai Hansen, Kiske had a more vibrant and clean voice.
 Some fans and critics have likened his singing style and range to that of Geoff Tate or a young Samson-era Bruce Dickinson, with shades of Rob Halford.
-He has a tenor type voice and possesses an almost 4 octave vocal range, as he is capable of reaching extremely high notes (A5) and low baritone notes (E2) as well.
-Kiske's time in Helloween has proven to be highly influential and many singers cite him as a major influence.
+He has a tenor type voice and possesses an almost 4 octave vocal range, as he is capable of reaching extremely high notes (B♭5) and low baritone notes (B1) as well.Kiske's time in Helloween has proven to be highly influential and many singers cite him as a major influence.

 Recognition and honors

 Named favorite vocalist Rank:5.
 In Burrn! magazine's Readers poll (April 2012 issue).

 Named best vocalist of 2012.
 In Burrn!'s Readers poll (April 2013 issue).

 Named best all-time singer in rock and metal Rank:18.
 In German Metal Hammer readers poll (June 2013).